-Some platforms have a DVR function that allows the gamer to record his gameplay and publish it.
-This raises a few legal issues regarding the copyrighted music that might be part of the game audio, or user-replaceable music.
-While the game studio have the rights to use the music in their game, the end-user doesn't have the rights to distribute it in any form.
-Thus the platform requirements usually state that user background music should not be recorded.
+Some platforms have a DVR function that allows the gamer to record their gameplay and publish it.
+This raises a few legal issues regarding copyrighted music that might be part of the game audio, or user-replaceable music.
+While the game studio has the rights to use the music in their game, the end-user may not have the rights to distribute it in any form.
+Thus, the platform requirements usually state that user background music should not be recorded.

 The cost-effective solution (CPU-wise) for this problem is to mix the music separately from the rest of the game.
 This is done using the Secondary Output feature.

 In the authoring tool, you will need to route your music objects to a separate master Audio Bus than the default or primary one.
 In most projects, this means creating a brand new master Audio Bus (right click on the Master Mixer Hierarchy's Work Unit and select Add > Child).
 By default, all busses are routed to the System output.
 Change the Audio Device ShareSet to point to the DVR output.